Caty McNally

-Catherine "Caty" McNally (born November 20, 2001) is an American tennis player.
+Catherine "Caty" McNally (born November 20, 2001) is an American professional tennis player.

-She achieved her career high WTA singles ranking of world No. 73 on 6 March 2023 and her best doubles ranking of world No. 11 on 4 April 2022.
-She has won seven doubles titles on the WTA Tour, three of them with Coco Gauff, and the pair also reached the final of the 2021 US Open.
-She reached another Major final at the 2022 US Open with Taylor Townsend.
-She has also won six doubles titles on the ITF Circuit.

-In singles, McNally has also reached the third round of the 2020 US Open and has won one title on the WTA Challenger Tour plus two on the ITF Circuit.
+She achieved her career-high singles ranking of world No. 54 on 22 May 2023 and her best WTA doubles ranking of No. 11 on 4 April 2022.
+She has won eight doubles titles on the WTA Tour, three of them with Coco Gauff, and the pair also reached the final of the 2021 US Open.
+She reached another major final at the 2022 US Open with Taylor Townsend.
+McNally has also won six doubles titles on the ITF Circuit.
+In singles, she has won two titles on the WTA Challenger Tour plus four on the ITF Circuit.

-She is best known for her doubles partnership with Coco Gauff, which is nicknamed "McCoco" by fans and media.
+She is best known for her doubles partnership with Coco Gauff, which was nicknamed "McCoco" by fans and media.

 As a junior, McNally won the 2018 French Open doubles title, was runner-up in the 2018 French Open girls' singles, and won the US Open junior doubles competition.

 Early life and background

 McNally was born in Madeira, a suburb of Cincinnati, Ohio, to John McNally and Lynn Nabors-McNally, a graduate of Indian Hill High School.
 Her mother was briefly a professional tennis player who had a career best doubles ranking inside the top 250.
-Her older brother John is also a professional and was a high-ranked junior player.
-Both are coached by their mother.
+Her older brother John was also a professional and was a high-ranked junior player.
+She is coached by her mother.

-Junior career
+Juniors

 McNally finished runner-up at the Wimbledon junior doubles tournament in 2016, 2017 and 2018.
-She won her first Grand Slam junior title at the 2018 French Open doubles event at the age of 16, partnering with Iga Świątek.
+She won her first major junior title at the 2018 French Open doubles event at the age of 16, partnering with Iga Świątek.
 At the same tournament she reached the final of the girls singles, where she lost to Coco Gauff.
 In September 2018, she partnered Gauff to win the girls doubles title at the US Open.

 In 2017, McNally was on the United States team that won the Junior Fed Cup, having previously been a losing finalist.

-Professional career
+Professional

 2017–18: WTA Tour doubles debut

-McNally made her WTA Tour main-draw debut at the 2017 Western & Southern Open in the doubles draw, partnering with Alexa Glatch.
+McNally made her WTA Tour main-draw debut at the 2017 Western & Southern Open in the doubles tournament, partnering with Alexa Glatch.